mariabohorquez/gitops-demo/README.md

 # gitops-demo
-Demo for Applications Arquitecture Class
+Demo for use of github actions automatic releases + argocd.

 ## CI/CD Workflow